-This film is referenced twice.
-Once, as a quickie Shakespearean reference to Arden (Eve Arden, invoking the Forest of Arden from As You Like It) in Intolerance, and again in Fortune, where it’s used to essentially babysit an ailing elderly character who is losing memory.
+This film comes up twice.
+Once, as a quickie Shakespearean reference to Arden (Eve Arden, invoking the Forest of Arden from As You Like It) in Intolerance, and again in Fortune, where it works to essentially babysit an ailing elderly character who is losing memory.

-This film is the subject of a future date in Fortune, and is referenced as one of the most romantic films of all time.
+This film is the subject of a future date in Fortune.
+The reference is to it as one of the most romantic films of all time.

-This film, with its differing perspectives, is called upon to determine whether any portions of several conflicting stories make sense, in Fortune.
+This film, with its differing perspectives, is to help determine whether any portions of several conflicting stories make sense, in Fortune.

-In Movie Night, Malcolm and Melissa make plans to watch this film – it’s one of the few times I have Malcolm going to a movie that he may very well have picked out.
-This film is also referenced in Day of the Dead and characters Herbie Shapiro and Stanislaus Kuzawa.
+In Movie Night, Malcolm and Melissa make plans to watch this film.
+And it’s one of the few times I have Malcolm going to a movie that he may have picked out.
+This film also gets a reference in Day of the Dead and characters Herbie Shapiro and Stanislaus Kuzawa.

 The Seventh Seal